 This year for Valentine’s Day, I wanted to add a few Rustic Scandinavian touches around the house, and made these simple and beautiful Birch Bark and Gold Leaf Hearts for a little Valentine’s Day Tree.
 It’s the perfect rustic birch bark craft.

 If you follow me on Instagram, you might have seen me collecting birch bark.
-I had some, and found some from a dead tree in the forest.
+I had some, and found some from a dead tree in the forest that is perfect for my birch bark craft.
 If you’re not lucky enough to have a forest near by, you can order some on-line.
 Here’s how I made them.

 1. Start by cutting out some small hearts from your birch bark.
 You can make a pattern and draw it onto your birch bark, or free hand it.
 Birch bark is easy to cut, but also quite fragile, and easy to rip, so take some care with this step.